magnanoa/bankToTheFuture/README.md

 # bankToTheFuture
-Bank To the Future Awsome AI OMS System
+Bank To the Future Awesome AI OMS System